Thursday, September 18, 2008

 And with that being said, I don’t think that it could be any clearer after reading this what I’m about and if not, stick around if you’re interested.
 Gosh, I thank my mom for being a good tree.
 Mashallah!

 I know that in this world of positive self-deprecation and wonderfully false humility it’s cool to be down on oneself but I don’t think that pain or following is fashionable—even if it is.
 Now before someone asks me if I think I’m “cute,” “special” or “somebody?”
 Let me ask you.
 Do you like you?
 Meanwhile, I have a bag of clothes begging to be laundered; sinuses, a new job (that still won’t afford me to pay rent and do laundry in the same week) and now have to screen my phone calls because I STILL haven’t learned the art of saying no to folks (men) when they ask for the phone number.
 Ladies, perhaps you’ve noticed that men have gotten smarter—they now call your phone IMMEDIATELY after getting your number saying it’s so that you can have their number—but really it’s just to ensure you’ve given them the right number…Don’t we all share this story—guess that makes me a C student, eh?
-But in some areas I score higher than average and those areas are the ones in which I seek to tutor.

 Too it’s summertime, and if there’s one thing we’re all in search of, it’s good fruit ;)